 1. He uses people.
 He commissioned me, says Paul.
 But not just me.
 To them, says verse 27 referring to the saints.
 To them (the saints) God has chosen to make known among the Gentiles the riches of this mystery.
 So God uses people.
-Once you come to know this mystery, you are accountable to make it known.
-But not only people...
+Once you come to know this mystery, you are now accountable to make it known.